Mississippi Hunting & Fishing

-Area User Permit
+Wildlife Management Area User Permit

-Residents and Non-Residents using any state operated Wildlife Management Area must purchase a Wildlife Management Area (WMA) User Permit in addition to any other required hunting/fishing license.
+Residents and Non-Residents using any state-operated Wildlife Management Area must purchase a Wildlife Management Area (WMA) User Permit in addition to any other required hunting/fishing license.
 However, on U.S. Forest Service WMA User permits are required only for hunting, fishing, and trapping.

-Only persons domiciled within the state of Mississippi as defined in section 49-7-3 of the Mississippi code, as amended, are entitled to obtain a resident hunting/fishing license.
+Only persons domiciled within the state of Mississippi as defined in section 49-7-3 of the Mississippi Code, as amended, are entitled to obtain a resident hunting/fishing license.

 Under this section, a person’s domicile is that person’s principal or primary home or place of abode.
 A “principal or primary home or place of abode” is that home or place in which a person’s habitation is fixed and to which he/she, whenever absent, has the present intention of returning after a departure of absence regardless of the duration of absence.
-The burden of proving domicile shall be on the person claiming such status.
+The burden of proving the domicile shall be on the person claiming such status.